dhirajj14/illinois-tech-graduate-course-work/ITMD-521/Analysis-Assignment/Readme.md

 ## Question 4

 #### Jobs for all the files have been submitted and are in the queue.
-Out of 12 jobs 3 Jobs have been completed successfully and 3 jobs are running, while 6 are accepted.
+Out of 12 jobs 3 Jobs have been completed successfully and 3 jobs are running, while 6 are in accepted state.
 * Show a screenshot of the execution times for your year
   * 1
   * 50